openbaton/plugin-sdk/README.md

 #### How does this works?

-An OpenBaton Plugin is a RMI Server that connects to the NFVO or any other rmiregistry with access to the OpenBaton catalogue as _codebase_.
-It offers an implementation of an interface that is used by NFVO. by default NFVO starts a rmiregistry at localhost:1099.
+An OpenBaton Plugin is a separate application that accepts requests from the NFVO to allocate and update resources on VIM.
+Plugin SDK provides an interface to develop the plugins to work with Openbaton NFVO or VNFM of your choice.
+SDK allows the communication through rabbitmq broker via AMQP messaging.

 In order to create a VIM plugin for OpenBaton system you need to add to your gradle build file: